TBD54566975/technical-proposals/tp025/README.md

   global-->mp3(["schema-less MP3s (no snapshot)"]);
 ```

-1. We only need to keep newest snapshot of any given scope.
+1. Snapshot scope will by-design fall under one and only one branch in the hierarchical scoping structure.
+Similarly a Records message will by-design always fall under one and only one leaf-node scope in the hierarchical scoping structure.

-1. A Records message will by-design always fall under one and only one leaf-node scope in the hierarchical scoping structure.
+1. We only need to keep the newest snapshot of any given scope.

 1. The intent of the prescribed scoping structure is to minimize the possible permutation of scopes a message can appear in.
-If we were to allow a more flexible scoping syntax, such as using filters, it would require a more complex or less efficient logic for maintaining the overall CID include-list when evaluating messages that fall under the scope of a new snapshot for deletion.
+If we were to allow a more flexible scoping syntax, such as using filters, it would require a more complex or less efficient logic for maintaining the overall CID include-list when evaluating messages that fall under the scope of a new snapshot for retention/deletion.

 1. There can be multiple logical include-lists since snapshots can be taken with non-intersecting scopes.
 For example, snapshot A may have a scope of "protocol X", while snapshot B may have a entirely unrelated scope of "schema-less data format Y" with no parent/global snapshot that link them together.
 A message that does not fall under any scope defined in any snapshot MUST be kept.
 In the actual implementation, we might be able to utilize a single `Map`, as illustrated in the pseudo-code below.